 i must make my bones

 This body of work is a collaborative project between myself and Melissa Word, a professional modern dancer and choreographer.
-Presented here is the beginning of our collaborative efforts, in which the fluidity of time-based gestures and movements of dance are presented as still photographs.
-As the project progresses, each part in the series of movements will build upon each other, eventually culminating in an expressive stop-motion video that will be displayed with the still images presented here.
+Presented here is part of our collaborative efforts, in which the fluidity of time-based gestures and movements of dance are presented as still photographs.

 The collaborative inspiration is based upon an Italian proverb, devo farmi le ossa, which translates, I need to make my bones, a phrase that I believe resonates with many people during our current cultural climate of upheaval, financial collapse and political uncertainty.
 People are finding strength to reinvent themselves and survive in the midst of a major cultural shift; I must make my bones is a sentiment filled with the promise of growth and resilience.